A spectral sequence for spaces of maps between operads: Excision in categories

 From now on we assume the indexing category $I$ to be skeletal (distinct objects are not isomorphic).
-Let $x$ be an object of $I$ such that no object $i$ (distinct from x) which admits a map to $x$ receives a map from $x$.
-Furthermore every self-map of $x$ has to be an isomorphism.
+Let $x$ be an object of $I$ such that no object $i$ (distinct from x) which admits a morphism to $x$ receives a morphism from $x$.
+We also require that every endomorphism of $x$ be an automorphism.
 This is for example the case if $I$ is a direct category.
-The most important example for us is the case where $I = (\overline{\Omega}_{n-1}^{ext})^{op}$ and $x = \overline{t}_n$.
+The most important example for us is the case where $I = (\acat)^{\op}$ and $x = \ccorl_n$.

-The functor $J_n$ of Chapter \ref{Chapter3} generalizes in an obvious way to a functor $J_x$ for arbitrary $I$-shaped diagrams of spaces. \begin{defi} Let $I$ and $x$ be as above.
+The functor $J_n$ of definition~\ref{defi-bocobo} generalizes in an obvious way to a functor $J_x$ for arbitrary $I$-shaped diagrams of spaces. \begin{defi} Let $I$ and $x$ be as above.
 For any diagram $F \in \Fun(I,\sSet)$ we define

 and

 These spaces serve as a replacement for the operadic boundary and coboundary space, respectively.
 They come with a natural action of the automorphism group of $x$.
 The functor

 is now defined by sending a diagram $F$ to the sequence